Muriel Médard: Education and career

 and the co-founder of the companies CodeOn, Steinwurf and Chocolate Cloud.

+Since 2015, she has been on the Board of Trustees of the International School of Boston.

 Recognition

 Médard became Cecil H. Green Professor in 2014.

 She was elected as a Fellow of the IEEE in 2008 "for contributions to wideband wireless fading channels and network coding."

 In 2016 she received the IEEE Vehicular Technology James Evans Avant Garde Award.